sridevikaza/f1tenth_lab4/README.md

 ### V. Deliverables and Submission

-**Deliverable 1**: After you're finished, update the entire skeleton package directory with your `gap_follow` package and directly commit and push to the repo Github classroom created for you.
-Your commited code should start and run in simulation smoothly.
+**Deliverable 1**: After you're finished, update the entire skeleton package directory with your `gap_follow` package and directly download the package, compress it in zip format and rename the zip file as lab3_<your last name>_<your team number>.
+Submit the renamed zip file directly to Canvas.

 **Deliverable 2**: Make a screen cast of running your reactive node in the simulation.
 Include a link to the video on YouTube in **`SUBMISSION.md`**.
 The basic requirement is that your car should be able to navigate entire loops in `levine_blocked` map, and through at least most of the obstacles in `levine_obs` map.
 Make screen casts on both maps.

+**Deliverable 3 (tentative, as a team)**: Make a recording of the run on the actual car following the gap and completing a lap on a closed loop trajectory formed by flexible ducts and some objects on the track to create gaps.

 ### VI.
 Grading Rubric